Syria preparing for World Cup playoff against Australia

 KUALA LUMPUR, Malaysia (AP) Torn apart by war, Syria’s national soccer team is coming together for a spot at next year’s World Cup.

 The Syrians have never before qualified for a World Cup, but they will face Australia in a two-leg playoff starting this week.
-If the Syrians prevail, they will have to win another two-leg playoff against a team from North America — possibly the United States — to qualify for the World Cup in Russia.
+If the Syrians prevail, they will have to win another two-leg playoff against a team from CONCACAF, the confederation that consists of North and Central America and the Caribbean, to qualify for the World Cup in Russia.
+That team could potentially be the United States.

 Unable to play on home soil because of the conflict, the Syrians will ”host” Australia in Malacca, Malaysia, on Thursday in the first leg of the Asian playoff.
 The second leg is set for Tuesday in Sydney.